Saturday, September 21, 2019

 Aesthetics

-Graphically, Buggy Boy hasn't aged badly whatsoever and definitely brought back all my old arcade memories.
-The sprites are nice, their colours are gorgeously vivid, and the overall appearance is cartoon-like.
-Okay, the framerate isn't exactly Vroom but it looks cute and performs smooth enough not to hurt my eyes, ala Cisco Heat and OutRun!!
+Buggy Boy hasn't aged badly whatsoever and brought back all my old arcade memories.
+The sprites are nice, their colours are gorgeously vivid, and the appearance is cartoon-like.
+The framerate isn't exactly Vroom, but it looks cute and performs smooth enough not to hurt my eyes, ala Cisco Heat and OutRun!!

-The audio is darn cool and captures the arcade experience with its beautiful chiptunes - all produced by the talented Jason C. Brooke.
-Sound effects are superb - so zesty and memorable - with jazzy jingles and funny "boings" as we leap.
+The audio captures the arcade experience with its ace chiptunes - all produced by the talented Jason C. Brooke.
+Sound effects are zesty and memorable - with jazzy jingles and funny "boings" as we leap.

 Bumping into some obstacles slows you down...